cleydyr/french-ipa/README.md

 Then open the printed URL to preview the static site.

-Clicking any IPA símbolo reproduce el audio asociado siempre que exista un archivo en `public/audio/<id>.mp3`.
+Clicking any IPA symbol reproduces the corresponding sound as long as it's present on `public/audio/<id>.mp3`.

 ## Build